 Comprised of some of the most prominent and influential women in the area, their aim was to stimulate the knowledge and love of gardening and to protect the quality of the environment through educational programs and action in the fields of conservation and civic improvement.

 More than just arm-chair enthusiasts, these dynamic women understood the importance and relevance of horticulture and were true environmentalists before the term had even been invented.
 Their legacy of conservation, education and civic beautification has always been – and still is – at the core of GCM.

-We are excited to announce that 2011 marks our 100th Anniversary.
-And like the original GCM founders, our current members are just as dedicated to promoting the importance of gardening and horticulture here in the Detroit area and beyond.
+For over 100 years, GCM has been involved with many important projects and initiatives of all kinds.
+And like the original founders, our current members are just as dedicated to promoting the importance of gardening and horticulture here in the Detroit area and beyond.